opensorceror/minimal-mistakes/_posts/2018-09-22-asynchronous-programming-scala-future.md

 import scala.concurrent.ExecutionContext.Implicits.global

-val sorted: Future[SortedSequence] = {
+val sorted: Future[SortedSequence] = Future {
-  abominablySlowSortingAlgorithm(abominablyLargeSequence) // abominably long lasting computation
+  // abominably long lasting computation abominablySlowSortingAlgorithm(abominablyLargeSequence)
 }

 sorted onComplete {
   case Success(value) => println(s"Sorted sequence: $value")
   case Failure(e) => println(s"An abominable error has occured: ${e.getMessage}")
 }
 {% endhighlight %}

 If the `Future` is successful, the sorted sequence will be printed.
 If, for any reason the `Future` fails, the exception message will be printed.

 ### Scaling Futures